safaricom/mpesa-node-library/README.md

 ```

 ### Pre-Usage
-You need the following befor getting to use this library:
+You need the following before getting to use this library:
 1. Consumer Key and Consume Secret
 2. Test Credentials *(Optional only for sandbox)*

 ## Getting Started